SalOne22/rimage/README.md

 3. If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
 Just select the version you need and download it to use.

+4. Image formats may wary from features that are used when building `rimage`.

 ## Usage

 ```text